ghga-de/milestones-docs/66-irukandji/technical_specification.md

 #### Example datapacks/schemapacks

-1. Update all the examples so that the datapack also has the rootClass, targetResources, rootResource and rootClass if it is specified in schemapack.
+Update all examples so that the datapack also contains the rootClass, targetResources, rootResource and rootClass if it is specified in schemapack.

 #### Datapack specification